T3CHMO/cTwitter/README.md

 # Additional notes
 For all activity like postking, liking and commenting user is required to have CELO in his wallet, but all operation are free so user will only pay gas.

+# TODO

+Tipping system - add functionality to tip autor of post with cUSD.

 # Install